EPCCed/cq-spec/README.md

 - cq: The core CQ specification, for interfacing with quantum hardware.
   - datatypes: Basic and complex datatypes which should be provided by a CQ implementation.
-  - executors: Functions which offload quantum computations.
+  - host_operations: Operations which are valid on the host, but _not_ the device.
+Mainly focused on resource management and offloading.
-  - functions: Functions which act on CQ datatypes.
+  - device_operations: Functions which are valid on the quantum device.
+This is where all the quantum stuff lives.

 ## Roadmap